Earth's Magnetic Field

 Sleeping Factors

 Manipulating bed angle can help manage my symptoms.
-Like with Feng Shui, it's a way for me to alter my environment in order to improve my mood.
+Like with feng shui, it's a way for me to alter my environment in order to improve my mood.
 While measuring bed angle and rotating my bed are not as easy as taking a pill, I avoid side effects.

 Bed Angle